MukulPrbhu/Practical-Help-Desk/README.md

 # Practical-Help-Desk
 This repository documents what I learned while practicing help desk and system administration tasks.
 The notes are based on hands-on work with Windows Server/Active Directory, Linux, Networking

+## 📘 About This Course

+I completed a practical IT fundamentals course designed to prepare me for entry-level Help Desk and IT support roles.
+Through over 7 hours of hands-on labs, I gained real-world experience with computer hardware, operating systems, networking, and remote support.

+I learned how modern computers work at a low level, how to troubleshoot and repair desktops and laptops, and how to install, configure, and administer both Windows and Linux systems.
+I also practiced virtualization, ticketing systems, and essential IT security practices.

+The course wrapped up with a capstone project where I set up and administered a Windows Active Directory domain, hosting Peppermint using docker, an open source ticketing system and simulating a real enterprise environment.

 ## 🛠 Tools Used
 - Windows 10/11, Windows Server 2022
 - Ubuntu Linux